vincentbernat/dashkiosk/README.md

  - an administration page to manage all screens, group them, tell them which URL to display.

+Building the server is done using the following steps:

+    ::console
+    $ npm install -g bower grunt coffee
+    $ npm install
+    $ bower install
+    $ grunt

+To run the server for development:

+    ::console
+    $ grunt serve

 ## Android application

 This is a simple Android application whose purpose is to display